rajeevmore112/Port-Scan-Nmap/README.md

 ├── README.md
 ├── scan_results.txt        # CMD Nmap output (from -oN) (REDACTED MACs AND IP ADDRESSES AS THEY WERE PERSONAL) ├── TCP SYN Scan.jpg        # terminal screenshot (REDACTED MACs AND IP ADDRESSES AS THEY WERE PERSONAL)

+##Wireshark Analysis
+I attempted to capture and analyze packets using Wireshark during the Nmap TCP SYN scan.
+While I successfully captured network traffic, I wasn’t able to interpret or filter the packets effectively this time.
+I plan to revisit Wireshark with proper filters.